ZeNyfh/gigavibe-java-edition/README.md

 ## Java Installation

-JDK 16 can be acquired from [The Oracle Archive](https://www.oracle.com/java/technologies/javase/jdk16-archive-downloads.html) or from other trusted sources.
+JDK 16 can be acquired from [Temurin by Adoptium](https://adoptium.net/temurin/releases/?version=16&package=jdk) or from other trusted sources.

 ## Note / Help